amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Here I'll talk about the approach I took: what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.